 |C = Optional||3 = Expert opinion|

-Five external peer reviewers recognized for their experience and expertise in the treatment of chronic HCV infection were identified by program leaders (see Figure A1: HCV Committee Leadership, Members, and External Reviewers).
+Five external peer reviewers recognized for their experience and expertise in the treatment of chronic HCV infection were identified by program leaders (see Figure A1: HCV Committee: Leadership, Contributing Members, Liaisons, and Guideline Reviewers).
 These individuals submitted a financial disclosure statement for the purpose of identifying potential conflicts of interest before participating as peer reviewers.
-Disclosure information is included in Figure A2: Conflicts of Interest/Financial Disclosure Results.
+Disclosure information is included in Figure A2: Reported Conflicts of Interest/Financial Disclosure Results.

 Peer reviewers were asked to review the guideline for accuracy, balance, clarity, and practicality of the recommendations for primary care providers.
 The Planning Group addressed peer review feedback; any conflicting opinions were resolved by the Committee chairs.